AKJUS/libgdx.github.io/wiki/utils/jnigen.md

 Note: iOS and Android don't accept Architecture or Bitness and will only generate one task.

-Every new target will create a new gradle task in the pattern `jnigenBuild<platform><architectur><bitness>`, however default values will be ignored in the task name.
+Every new target will create a new gradle task in the pattern `jnigenBuild<platform><architecture><bitness>`, however default values will be ignored in the task name.

 Executing these tasks will build the native library for the specified platform.